ibm-cloud-architecture/eda-tech-academy/docs/lab2/kstream.md

     * [Kafka Streams summary](https://ibm-cloud-architecture.github.io/refarch-eda/technology/kafka-streams/)
     * [Other labs](https://ibm-cloud-architecture.github.io/refarch-eda/use-cases/kafka-streams/)

-## Getting started with simple Kafka Streaming
+## Getting started with a simple Kafka Streaming

 Go to the `/lab2/refarch-eda-store-inventory` folder to do your work, and load this folder into your IDE.
-Be sure you can run test inside the IDE, it may be easier to debug.
+Be sure you can run tests inside the IDE, it may be easier to debug.

-### Test your first topology
+### Exercise 1: Test your first topology

-We want to print the messages received from a Kafka topic and filter only events coming from `store_1`.
+**Duration: 10 minutes**

+**Goal:** Test a basic topology inside unit test.

-In your IDE go to the `src/test/java/ut` folder and the class: [TestYourFirstTopology.java](https://github.ibm.com/boyerje/eda-tech-academy/blob/main/lab2/refarch-eda-store-inventory/src/test/java/ut/TestYourFirstTopology.java).
-We will review the most important elements of this test:
+In your IDE go to the `src/test/java/ut` folder and open the class: [TestYourFirstTopology.java](https://github.ibm.com/boyerje/eda-tech-academy/blob/main/lab2/refarch-eda-store-inventory/src/test/java/ut/TestYourFirstTopology.java).
+The most important elements of this test are:

-* The TopologyTestDriver is a class to test a Kafka Streams topology without Kafka
+* The `TopologyTestDriver` is a class to test a Kafka Streams topology without Kafka
-* the TestInputTopic is used to pipe records to topic in TopologyTestDriver.
-This is used to send test messages
+* the TestInputTopic is used to pipe test records to a topic in TopologyTestDriver.
+This is used to send test messages.
-* The `@BeforeAll` annotation on the `setup()` method means that it will be run before any test is executed, while the @AfterAll annotation on the teardown method ensures that it will be run each time after each test execution.
-This allows us to spin up and tear down all the necessary components after all test.
-We use this approach as we have one topology under test in this class.
+* The `@BeforeAll` annotation on the `setup()` method means that it will be run before any test is executed, while the `@AfterAll` annotation on the teardown method ensures that it will be run after last test execution.
+We use this approach to define the topology under test in this class.
-* The buildTopology method utilizes the StreamsBuilder class to construct a simple topology, reading from the input Kafka topic defined by the inTopicName String.
-The logic is simple print the message, the filter on a value, and generates the output to the topic:
+* The `buildTopology` method utilizes the StreamsBuilder class to construct a simple topology, reading from the input Kafka topic defined by the inTopicName String.
+The logic is simply to print the message, the filter on a `blue` value, and generates the output to a topic:

 ```java
  KStream<String, String> basicColors = builder.stream(inTopicName,Consumed.with(Serdes.String(), Serdes.String()));